-where $r_0$ is the distance from the black hole to the observer, and $\theta_0$ is the viewing angle of the observer.
-If the observer lies in the equatorial plane $\theta_0=\frac{\pi}{2}$, the celestial coordinates can be simply written as $\alpha=-\xi,\beta=\pm\sqrt{\eta}$.
+Here, $r_0$ is the distance from the black hole to the observer, and $\theta_0$ is the observer's viewing angle.
+If the observer lies in the equatorial plane, $\theta_0=\frac{\pi}{2}$, the celestial coordinates can be written as $\alpha=-\xi$ and $\beta=\pm\sqrt{\eta}$.
 The apparent shape of the black hole is determined by the critical coordinates $(\alpha_c,\beta_c)$.
 Figure \ref{Fig:KerrShad} depicts the shadow of the Kerr black hole as viewed from the equatorial plane.

 There are two types of critical orbits, defined by the root structures of $R=0$: (i) triple coincident roots and (ii) double coincident roots.
-In addition to Eqs. (\ref{eqK1}) and (\ref{eqK2}), the case of triple coincident roots requires that the condition $R''=0$ also be satisfied, i. e.
+In addition to Eqs. (\ref{eqK1}) and (\ref{eqK2}), the case of triple coincident roots requires that the condition $R''=0$ also be satisfied, i.e.,